Showing Posts From

 What if I don't want to be resurrected?

-I've recently been impressed to study the teachings and biography of the First Presidency.
-My respect, love, and feelings for these men grow deeper with every chapter.
-It has been a powerful, revelatory experience.
-I also learned more about doctrine and Church history.
-For example, Pres.
-Nelson's biography relates how Pres.
-Nelson's grandfather received a visitation from his late father from beyond the veil and recorded the interview.
+I've recently been impressed to study the teachings and biographies of the First Presidency.
+My respect, love, and admiration for these men grow deeper with every chapter.
+It has been a powerful, revelatory experience, and I've also learned more about doctrine and Church history.
+For example, President Nelson's biography relates how his grandfather received a visitation from his late father from beyond the veil and recorded the interview.

 Heaven and Hevel

-My first son kid was born during a very busy time in our lives.
-I was working full-time, going to college full-time, and serving as a counselor in a branch presidency.
-It was a rough time of early mornings and late nights.
+My first son was born during a very busy time in our lives.
+I was working full-time, attending college full-time, and serving as a counselor in a branch presidency.
+It was a rough period of early mornings and late nights.
 Sometimes, I didn't see my baby boy awake for several days at a time.
-For his first birthday, my wife created a video of the moments she had...
+For his first birthday, my wife created a video of the moments she had captured and set it to music.
+Let me say upfront, I am not a crier; it drives my wife nuts.
+But I cried when I watched that video.
+So many firsts.
+So many moments when heaven touched earth.
+And I wasn't there for much of it.
+Those moments would never come again—not in that way, not with that child, not at that time.
+They were gone forever.

 Flimsy Philosophies